zhudavi2/SP2-HDM/README.txt

 - (V3) HDI component (LE, MYS, EYS) viewing through the country info window.

 Other changes:
+- (V10) Prevent some displayed percentages and rates from going negative, and make such displays more accurate, by exponentially annualizing and de-annualizing growth rates rather than multiplicatively doing so.
+- (V10) If LE is increasing while LE and the percentage of population over 65 are high enough, then the death rate will initially be limited to prevent the percentage of population over 65 from decreasing (increasing LE should lead to aging population), but in the long term, the death rate will rise again (as the over-65 population becomes so high that much of the population is dying of old age).
+- (V10) Upon game start or load, each region will be checked so that its population breakdowns by age, religion, and language are consistent, taking breakdown by age as correct.
 - (V9) Death rate now depends on LE instead of HDI as a whole.
-In addition, if LE is increasing while LE and the percentage of population over 65 are high enough, then the death rate will be limited to prevent the percentage of population over 65 from decreasing (increasing LE should lead to aging population).
 - (V9) Birth rate is now sharply reduced when LE is under 20.
 - (V9) Expected birth rate now depends on EYS and percentage of population over 65.
 - (V9) Added a console command, print_military_control, to list all regions under a country's military control.